 The project was partially named after a brain food shake made by a local eatery and dubbed “the Gladiator,” which South’s doctor recommended he make at home.
 The smoothie contains dark leafy greens, berries, protein powder and MCT oil.
 South drinks it every day.
 He’s also eliminated added sugar from his diet and exercises every day.

-Life is not back to normal, he said, but he’s able to shoot hoops and throw a baseball with his sons, who are 6 and 8 years old, and go on long walks with his wife.
+Life was not back to normal, he said, but he was able to shoot hoops and throw a baseball with his sons, who are 6 and 8 years old, and go on long walks with his wife.
+He was on leave from his job as a manager.